 Fnac concert in front of Hôtel de Ville (that's Notre Dame in the background)

-Don't miss three days of free live concerts by 30 artists in front of Hôtel de Ville (Paris's City Hall) from 7:40pm-midnight on June 29 and 6pm-midnight on June 30 and July 1 as part of the big Paris Plages (beaches) summer event.
+Don't miss three days of free live concerts by 30 artists in front of Hôtel de Ville (Paris's City Hall) from around 6pm-midnight on July 2, 3, and 4 as part of the big Paris Plages (beaches) summer event.
 French electronic retail chain Fnac sponsors the concerts, which usually attract around 100,000 fans.

 Location: Place de Hôtel de Ville, in front of the Paris Town Hall and also inside in some of the salons, 4th arrondissement.